rstyczynski/CacheApp/README.md

 # Prepare servers

 Some preparations need to be done at servers.
-Apart from prepareation of Coherence elements, it's manatory to put requirted jars in domain lib directory.
+Apart from preparation of Coherence elements, it's mandatory to put required jars in domain lib directory.

 ## 1. Configure Weblogic

-WebLogic have to be prepared for deployment by definition of appliction, and data tiers, and Coherence cluster.
-Description of this area is aout of scope of this description.
+WebLogic have to be prepared for deployment by definition of application, and data tiers, and Coherence cluster.
+Description of this area is about of scope of this description.
 Please refer to Oracle documentation: https://docs.oracle.com/middleware/1221/wls/CLUST/coherence.htm#CLUST629

-Target system should consiste of:
+Target system should consist of:
 1. Storage disabled application server(s)
 2. Storage enabled storage server(s)
 3. Coherence cluster